QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## About Me
 **My research interests live in the field of Reinforcement Learning.**

-I am currently a first-year PhD student at the Department of Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://chaohuang2018.github.io/).
+* I am currently a first-year PhD student at the Department of Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://chaohuang2018.github.io/).

-From April 2022 to September 2023, I experienced a period of memorable working time in the P2 team of [Parametrix.AI](https://chaocanshu.cn/index-en.html).
+* From April 2022 to September 2023, I experienced a period of memorable working time in the P2 team of [Parametrix.AI](https://chaocanshu.cn/index-en.html).

-Prior to the industrial experience, I earned my M.S. in Computer Science at the Nanjing University of Aeronautics and Astronautics in 2022, supervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
+* Prior to the industrial experience, I earned my M.S. in Computer Science at the Nanjing University of Aeronautics and Astronautics in 2022, supervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).

-Before that, I also received my B.S. in Mathmatics at the Nanjing University of Aeronautics and Astronautics in 2019.
+* Before that, I also received my B.S. in Mathmatics at the Nanjing University of Aeronautics and Astronautics in 2019.

 ## Recent News

 * [05/2024] Our paper "Boosting Reinforcement Learning with Strongly Delayed Feedback Through Auxiliary Short Delays" was accepted by ICML 2024.

-* [05/2024] Our paper "Highway Value Iteration" led by Yuhui was accepted by ICML 2024.
+* [05/2024] Our paper "Highway Value Iteration Network" led by Yuhui was accepted by ICML 2024.

 * [03/2024] Our paper "State-Wise Safe Reinforcement Learning with Pixel Observations" led by Simon was accepted by L4DC 2024.